kiwi0fruit/jats-semi-supervised-pytorch/README.md

 * Open this folder in Visual Studio Code, open and run "main.py" in Data Science mode via [Python extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

-This would have worked if I published SOLTI and BOLTI databases together with this repo.
+This would have worked if I published SOLTI database together with this repo.
 But currently it's not possible.
 But if you are interested researcher you can contact me here on GitHub and [Andrew Khizhnyak](https://vk.com/hizhnjak) for permission.

 I forked some repos, made them work together, fixed bugs when necessary and added types annotations: